Daily Motivation for Retirees Who Want To Live Their Best Life!

 4. Add One Daily Activity That Makes You Feel Truly Alive

-– listening to nostalgic music
+- Listen to music you love

-– painting or crafting
+- Try painting or a creative hobby

-– joining a social group
+- Join a social group

-– photography during your morning walk
+- Take photos during a walk

-– trying a new recipe
+- Cook a new recipe

-– reading in a cozy corner
+- Read in a quiet, cozy spot

 Word of Wisdom: